Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 Here, we will discuss the importance of this ingredient to Korean food culture.
 First, we will talk about the history of doenjang and how it is made.
 Then, we will delve into the flavor profile and its uses as well as answer some questions you may have about this ingredient!

-For further information about Doenjang, I wrote about and published a few articles about the ingredient such as ‘Gluten-Free Doenjang Brands’ and ‘Doenjang vs. Miso: What Is the Difference?’
+For further information about doenjang, I wrote about and published a few articles about the ingredient such as ‘Gluten-Free Doenjang Brands’ and ‘Doenjang vs. Miso: What Is the Difference?’

 Doenjang in Korean Culture: